 🏆 InterContinental Danang Sun Peninsula Resort wins overall

 For couples, honeymooners, and anyone seeking the most complete luxury experience in Da Nang, the InterContinental Danang Sun Peninsula is in a different league.
-The design, the dining, and the seclusion are genuinely world-class.
+The design, the dining, and the seclusion are genuinely genuinely excellent.
 For families or those prioritising value-for-money, the Hyatt Regency Danang is the smarter choice.

 Full InterContinental review → Full Hyatt Regency review →